 Overall, I am proud of the beginnings of our real estate story.
 For someone who is eternally risk-averse, we actually did get started, and learned by doing along the way.
 If I could make a recommendation to anyone looking to get into real estate it would be that – gather some information (not too much), and then get started, you will learn so much more by doing than thinking.

-Stay tuned for Part II of the series, where I discuss how we turned our dilapidated duplex into a vibrant rental unit (and only lost $15,000 along the way!)
+KEEP READING: Part II of the series, where I discuss how we turned our dilapidated duplex into a vibrant rental unit (and only lost $15,000 along the way!)